Ryan Vargas: 2019

 In July 2019, Vargas made his debut in the NASCAR Xfinity Series at Iowa Speedway for JD Motorsports.

 2020

 He returned to the series and JD Motorsports in June 2020 on a multi-race deal.
 Six more races were added to Vargas' schedule in September when he picked up a six-race sponsorship from the popular social networking service TikTok.

 2021

 In 2021, Vargas moved to a full-time schedule with JDM in the No. 6.
 Ahead of the Dover race in May, Vargas switched cars with JDM teammate Landon Cassill and moved to the No. 4; the swap was spurred as the No. 6 was 37th in owner points, which would have placed it too low to qualify for later races.
 He was replaced by Spencer Pumpelly for the following week's race at Circuit of the Americas, but returned the following week.

+2022

+For 2022, Vargas was initially retained for a second full-time schedule with JDM in the No. 6.
+However, when the Portland entry list was revealed, it was shown that Vargas would instead be in the No. 47 for Mike Harmon Racing.
+During the second Daytona race, he finished sixth, which was his second top-10 finish.
+Although he would miss six rounds, he scored a position better than last year.

+2023

+In the 2023 Xfinity series Vargas failed to Qualify twice he decided to make the switch to the Craftsman Truck Series.
+He participated in 7 races and got 1 top 10.
+He also raced in the Whelen Euro Series in just 4 races he finished in the top 10 twice.

+2024

+In 2024 Vargas made the decision to race the full season in the Whelen Euro Series.
+He had 5 top 10 finished and a highest position of 5th, finishing 10th in the standings.

+Canada Series

+2025

+On March 25, 2025, it was announced that Vargas would make his debut in the NASCAR Canada Series in 2025 and would run full-time in the series in the No. 28 car for DJK Racing, but due to lack of funding he was unable to race the full season.
+Even though Vargas missed 2 races he finished 7th in the standings getting 7 top 10 Finishes and 1 podium.

 Personal life

 Vargas was born with craniosynostosis.
 He attended La Mirada High School.